 5. The summary

-PPlease know that the guidelines for writing your Memoirs can be adapted to video taping them.
+PGuidelines for writing Memoirs can be adapted to video taping them

 Just as I asked myself, "What am I waiting for?" you should ALL ask yourself the same question.
 Don't regret tomorrow what you could/should have done today.
 Just consider how the world's health is suddenly being challenged by the coronavirus...things can change, at the drop of a hat!
 Be as ready as you can be.